BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Objectives.md

 Add a new file to your "_tutorialQuest_" `QuestPackage` named "_objectives.yml_" and a new file to your "_tutorialQuest_" Conversations folder named "_blacksmith.yml_".
 You may ask why we add a new file to the conversations folder.
 This is because the city tour currently ends in nothingness.
-We're going add a blacksmith NPC that the player can talk to.
+We're going to add a blacksmith NPC that the player can talk to.

 Here is an overview of what your directory structure should look like now: